-Field Description Perform analysis on The grouping solution on which the analysis will be performed.
-Motifs file A matrix table of known motifs in TRANSFAC format.
-The automatic default is transfac.dat, a public release of TRANSFAC.
-Promoter sequences file Contains the promoter sequences in fasta format.
-Automatically set according to the selection of the organism.
-Can be set to any set of sequences (e.g., ChIP-Seq peaks).
+Field Description

+Perform analysis The grouping solution on which the analysis

+on will be performed.

+A matrix table of known motifs in TRANSFAC

+Motifs file format.
+The default is transfac.dat, a public

+release of TRANSFAC from 2005.

+Contains the promoter sequences in fasta

+Promoter format.
+Automatically set according to the

+sequences file selection of the organism.
+Can be any set of

+sequences (e.g., ChIP-Seq peaks).

 Motif Length The length of the motif to be searched for.

-Hits range Determines which sections of the sequences are analyzed.
-The range depends on the organism (i.e. the average length of a promoter sequence, on the information provided in the TF fingerprint files), and is specified in the Supplied Files section.
-It can be set manually.
-Background set Determines the set of genes, whose promoter sequences will be used as background in the analysis.
-Options are: all genes (of the relevant organism), original input data, filtered data or background set from file (see the Files Format section for details regarding the format of an external background set).
-P-value threshold A motif will be considered significantly enriched in a cluster if its corrected p-value is lower than this threshold.
+Determines which sections of the sequences

+Hits range are analyzed.
+The range depends on the

+organism (i.e. the average length of a

+promoter sequence, on the information

+provided in the TF fingerprint files), and is

+specified in the Supplied Files section.
+It can be

+set manually.

+Determines the set of genes, whose promoter

+sequences will be used as background in the

+Pookaround ast analysis.
+Options are: all genes (of the

+Background set relevant organism), original input data, filtered

+data or background set from file (see the Files

+Format section for details).

+A motif will be considered significantly

+D al a than 1 1 1 ů ,

+P-value threshold enriched in a tested set if its corrected p-value

+is lower than this threshold.

 After AMDEUS analysis is performed, an Amadeus motif solution visualization tab is added to the main window.
-It contains general information regarding the analysis, a sort-able table holding all detected enrichments (set ID, Motif binding site, p-value, etc.) and a multi-histogram panel along with a color index (mapping each color to a corresponding Motif binding site).
+It contains general information regarding the analysis, a sortable table holding all detected enrichments (set ID, Motif binding site, p-value, etc.) and a multi-histogram panel along with a color index (mapping each color to a corresponding motif).
 The multi-histogram panel contains one histogram for each probe/gene set/group in which enrichment has been detected.
-Each histogram contains a column for each significant (more frequent than would be expected in the background set) motif binding site.
-The significance depends on the user's selection of p-value threshold. i.e., a motif binding site is considered significantly enriched in a cluster/bicluster if its corrected p-value is lower than the preset p-value threshold.
+Each histogram contains a column for each significantly enriched motif.
+The significance depends on the user's selection of p-value threshold. i.e., a motif is considered significantly enriched in a set if its corrected p-value is lower than the preset p-value threshold.

 The height of a column is proportional to the significance of this enrichment (i.e. height = -log(p-value)), and the frequency ratio (frequency in the target set divided by frequency in the background set) is written on top of the column.
-Upon clicking on a column, a dialog box is displayed containing: